Heisenberg-UP/Raspi-Dashboard/README.md

 - Weather and forecast
 - Google Calendar

 This product is currently unfinished, and I am by no means a certified programmer.
 The product is quite janky and needs a lot of love.
 However, the application is functional... except the calendar portion is currently lacking an update feature.
-I plan on making the application more flush once after I finish the foundation.
+I plan on making the application more flush after I finish the foundation of the software.

 Coming soon:
 - Calendar update function